 Mastering other equipment is a matter of time, Vaught says.
-Today's excavators, loaders and backhoes are user-friendly, due in part to the trend of renting equipment, rather than owning it.
-"Designs make it as easy as possible to jump from one machine to another," he says.
+Today's excavators, loaders and backhoes are user friendly, due in part to the trend of renting equipment, rather than owning it.
+"Designs make it as easy as possible to jump from one machine to another," he said.
 "Operating has never been easier."

 Union operators put their names on a list in as many districts as they like.
 When a contractor comes looking for a person who can operate certain equipment, he'll pick someone off that list.
 A big construction job could mean several years at the same site, but these jobs never last forever.